- If you want to make pre foreclosure investing your new niche, you must be prepared to handle talking with distressed homeowners.

+Pre foreclosure investing is similar to investing in foreclosure properties; however, the process is slightly different.
 One of the quickest ways to become successful in real estate is by choosing an investing niche.
 Everything from investing in mobile homes to focusing on commercial buildings can be a potential niche.
 Your niche should be something that you enjoy and see long term potential in.
 A popular example over the past few years has been with pre-foreclosure investing.
 This focus is on homeowners who have started the foreclosure process but are still a few months away from actual foreclosure.
-What makes this so popular is that you are dealing with homeowners who are motivated to act quickly.
-Deadlines often spur action and this is certainly the case with this real estate niche.
-If you are interested in pre-foreclosure investing here are a few things you need to know.
+What makes this so popular is that you are dealing with homeowners who are motivated to act quickly, which makes finding foreclosure real estate deals easier than you think.

 - Increased Competition.
 Investing in short sales and foreclosures was extremely popular at the beginning of the decade.
 Banks were looking to liquidate their assets and would often take 60 cents on the dollar to do so.
 As the real estate market has stabilized, lenders are not as desperate to sell blindly.
 That being said, no lender wants a foreclosure and are willing to sell at a discount to avoid one.
 Many investors are aware of this and have made this their focus.
 If you are interested in pre-foreclosures, you need to know that there will be competition.
-Anyone can purchase a list of homeowners who are ninety days late on their mortgage or have filed a Lis pendens.
+Anyone can purchase a list of homeowners who are ninety days late on their mortgage or have filed a Lis Pendens.
 They will send out postcards, letters, and make every attempt to reach the homeowner.
 You need to find a way to stand out from the crowd.
 If you can find a way of marketing to reach homeowners, pre foreclosures can be a lucrative niche for you.
 If not, you may end up wasting money on lists and letters that don’t yield the results you are looking for.

 - Understand The Process.
 As the name would indicate, a homeowner in pre-foreclosure is just one step away from actual foreclosure.
 A foreclosure is one of the worst things that can happen to a borrower’s credit.
 In addition to the damage on the credit report, it can make it difficult in to find future housing or get a car loan.
 With a foreclosure, the homeowner is forced to leave their property at a designated time and date in the future.
 This is not easy for all parties involved.
 If you plan on making this your niche, you need to research exactly how the process works.
 As soon as a lender hits either 90 or 120 days late, they can begin foreclosure.
 When this happens, the homeowners loses the option of paying one month’s mortgage payment.
 To get current on their mortgage, they now need to pay the total amount of what is owed.
 This is the first hurdle they have to face.
 Every month they cannot make the payment, they face late fees and penalties that continue to add up.
 They also receive constant phone calls and letters from the lender providing them with options that can be confusing and intimidating.
 Here is where you can step in as an investor but you need to know the process before you do so.